Charliechen114514/CCPDF_View/README.md

 # CCPDF_View
+  Access the binaries for Windows by Releasing Part
 ## Intro's

 ​	This is the repo for CCPDF_View, a PDF Reader contains Tesseract OCR.
 Incluings are the releases that is at least portable in Windows 10 and Window 11(Sadly, Linux Version is required to compile by yourself :( )